 - 1. The EEF main data extraction tool (version 2) (EEF, 2022a) - 2.
 The EEF effect size data extraction tool (version 2) (EEF, 2022b) - 3.
-Module and intervention evaluation coding tool
+Topic and intervention evaluation coding tool

 Our three data extraction tools detailed above are provided in Appendix 2.
 All studies identified under Phase 1 of the literature search (that is, RCTs and 'high quality' QEDs) will be fully coded against each tool.
 Literature identified under Phase 2 ('lower quality' QEDs and other quantitative studies) will be coded where possible / sensible against the EEF coding tools and fully against Tool 3.
-Tool 3 will enable us to both extract data relevant to each Module and identify cross-cutting features of successful interventions, supporting us in addressing RQ2 (see also 'Key features of successful approaches').
-There is some intentional duplication between Tools 1 & 2 and Tool 3 to ensure consistency in data capture across the corpus (both Phases 1 and 2), supporting us in consistently addressing Modules with substantial evidence and those with more limited evidence.
+Tool 3 will enable us to both extract data relevant to each topic and identify crosscutting features of successful interventions, supporting us in addressing RQ2 (see also 'Responding to a lack of quantitative evidence: Exemplary reviews